slalom/dataops-docs/labs/extracts-as-code.md

 4. From the terraform output, copy-paste and then run the provided `AWS User Switch` command.
 (This helps the AWS CLI locate our credentials.)
 5. Copy-paste and run the `Sync command` from the Terraform output.
-This will manually execute the Pardot sync in ECS.
+This will manually execute the sync (extract and load) in ECS.
 6. Click on the `Logging URL` link in the Terraform output to open CloudWatch logs in a web browser.
 7. Wait one or two minutes for the ECS task to start.